 There isn’t any indication that any of these things makes anyone any happier; in fact it seems the reverse may be true.

 For me, it took 15 years, a great love and a lot of travel to get rid of all the inessential things I had collected and live a bigger, better, richer life with less.

 It started in 1998 in Seattle, when my partner and I sold our Internet consultancy company, Sitewerks, for more money than I thought I’d earn in a lifetime.

 To celebrate, I bought a four-story, 3,600-square-foot, turn-of-the-century house in Seattle’s happening Capitol Hill neighborhood and, in a frenzy of consumption, bought a brand-new sectional couch (my first ever), a pair of $300 sunglasses, a ton of gadgets, like an Audible.com MobilePlayer (one of the first portable digital music players) and an audiophile-worthy five-disc CD player.
+I had to have an Internet connection too, definitely, so I think I had even looked for an att internet plan to start off with.
 And, of course, a black turbocharged Volvo.
 With a remote starter!

 I was working hard for Sitewerks’ new parent company, Bowne, and didn’t have the time to finish getting everything I needed for my house.
 So I hired a guy named Seven, who said he had been Courtney Love’s assistant, to be my personal shopper.
 He went to furniture, appliance and electronics stores and took Polaroids of things he thought I might like to fill the house; I’d shuffle through the pictures and proceed on a virtual shopping spree.
 I also took a look at cheap filing cabinets that I found on the internet as I could really do with furnishing a home office – something that I’ve been planning for simply ages.
 I’ve been wanting to put in a desk, chair, cabinets, and more into an area of the house that I can dedicate solely to my work.